Motivic cohomology of equicharacteristic schemes: The -sheafification of an etale sheaf

 \section{The $\cdh$-sheafification of an \'etale sheaf}

-In this technical appendix we prove a result about \'eh sheafification, stating that it is equivalent to \'etale sheafification followed by cdh sheafification.
-While this might appear to be merely a curiosity, it is a crucial input into controlling our mod-$p$ motivic cohomology in characteristic $p$.
+In this appendix we prove a technical result about \'eh sheafification.
+It states that, under certain hypotheses, the cdh sheafification of an \'etale sheaf is still an \'etale sheaf and therefore in fact an \'eh sheaf.
+It is a crucial input into controlling our mod-$p$ motivic cohomology in characteristic $p$.

 We begin by recalling the definition: